razerofficial/CSDK_SampleApp/README.md

 ## API Class

-The `ChromaAnimationAPI` class provides a wrapper for the Chroma Editor Library.
-The wrapper for the API can be found at [Razer/ChromaAnimationAPI.h](Razer/ChromaAnimationAPI.h) and [Razer/ChromaAnimationAPI.cpp](Razer/ChromaAnimationAPI.cpp).
+The `ChromaAnimationAPI` class provides a library wrapper for Chroma Animation playback.

 <a name="full-api"></a>